Ramesh Kuntal Megh

 Ramesh Kuntal Megh (Hindi: रमेश कुंतल मेघ; 1 June 1931 – 1 September 2023) was an Indian Hindi scholar, writer, and literary critic, known for his contributions to Hindi literature, particularly in the field of progressive criticism.
 He received the Sahitya Akademi Award in 2017 for his literary criticism work Vishwa Mithak Sarit Sagar (World Myth Sarit Sagar), a significant exploration of interdisciplinary approaches to mythology and aesthetics in literature.

 Early life and education

-Ramesh Kuntal Megh was born Ramesh Prasad Misra in 1 June 1930 in Kanpur, India.
+Ramesh Kuntal Megh was born Ramesh Prasad Misra on 1 June 1930 in Kanpur, India.
 He developed an early interest in Hindi literature and pursued advanced studies in the field, establishing himself as a dedicated scholar of Hindi language and aesthetics.

-Megh earned a BSc in Physics, Mathematics, and Chemistry from Allahabad University, Prayagraj, before obtaining a PhD in Literature from Banaras Hindu University, Varanasi.
+Megh earned a BSc in physics, Mathematics, and Chemistry from Allahabad University, Prayagraj, before obtaining a PhD in literature from Banaras Hindu University, Varanasi.
 He was a disciple of the scholar Acharya Hazari Prasad Dwivedi.